2kranki/libCmn/README.md

 ===============

-**libCmn** is one approach to providing simple C objects for various environments such as Mac, PIC32MX7xx, and iOS.
+**libCmn** is one approach to providing simple C objects for various environments such as MacOS, PIC32MX7xx, and iOS.

 The library contains a variety of objects such as:
     string objects